ptrswr/Workrate/README.md

 # Workrate

 Web application made for simpler task and time management in small companies.
-Enaabled SSO login and full containerization.
+Enabled SSO login and full containerization.
 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: